-Having lived a more or less nomadic life for close to a decade, a handful of products and services have proven to make my life on the road much easier and more affordable.
+Having lived a more or less nomadic life for over a decade, a handful of products and services have proven to make my life on the road much easier and more affordable.

 The tools listed below are the ones I routinely use myself or have used regularly at some point.
 That means that some of the products listed are only available to EU or US residents, but most are open to everyone.

 The most complete of the European “neo-banks,” and also the cheapest to use for traveling (free card spend, worldwide).
 If you don’t qualify for American credit cards like Chase Sapphire Reserve below, this is the card I would recommend that you use for all your travel purchases.
 If it fits your travel pattern and especially if you rent a lot of cars with high insurance deductibles it can be worth upgrading to their Black or Metal card.
 Otherwise, the free plan is sufficient.